-Despite the many competing priorities for funding, the state also experienced growth in its General Fund revenues.
-This growth has allowed the state to make additional investments in education spending for fiscal years 2022 and 2023.
-Due to necessary expenditures in other areas of the state budget, as listed above, the visibility in the increase of education investments during this time does not result in meeting the requirements of the MOE.
+Despite the many competing priorities for funding, General Fund revenue growth allowed the state to make additional investments in education for fiscal years 2022 and 2023, although the state was unable to meet the technical, proportional share requirements of the ARPA MOE due to spending pressures in other areas of the state's General Fund budget.

 In addition to expected growth over the next several biennia in the General Fund, the state also makes deposits into an Education Stability Fund (ESF).
 This fund was established constitutionally in 2002 and is funded with 18 percent of the net proceeds from the Oregon Lottery.
 The fund is capped at 5 percent of the amount accrued in General Fund revenues during the prior biennium.
 These funds can be used by the Legislature if there is an economic downturn that meets certain criteria.
-Per the March 2023 Oregon Economic and Revenue Forecast it is estimated the ESF will have a balance of \$708 million by the end of the current biennium.
-Though the state cannot use these funds at any time for education expenses they demonstrate Oregon's commitment to being able to maintain educational funding levels.
+Per the March 2024 Oregon Economic and Revenue Forecast it is estimated the ESF will have a balance of \$1.0 billion by the end of the 2023-25 biennium.
+Though the state cannot use these funds at any time for education expenses, the reserve demonstrates Oregon's commitment to stabilizing educational funding levels in the event of adverse economic conditions.